-A second cohort of Fellows were selected for an abbreviated five-month visit to OSU to engage in research with a scientist advisor.
+A second cohort of Fellows were selected for an abbreviated five-month visit to OSU to engage in research with a scientific advisor.
 Owing to insufficient funding for OSU tuition and fees, these students did not participate in the Master of Education program or in any coursework related to teaching and learning.
 Also their stay at OSU was for half the duration of the first cohort.
 Students were able to engage in laboratory work with their research advisors at OSU full time for the autumn semester.
-Figure 7 details this second cohort and their disciplinary backgrounds.
+Table 9.6 details this second cohort and their disciplinary backgrounds.

-Fellow Gender AMU Science Discipline OSU Research Advisor Department
+Fellow Gender AMU science discipline OSU research advisor department

 1. TK Male Mathematics Mathematics

 2. PA Male Biotechnology Chemistry

 3. SP Female Chemistry Chemistry

 4. SN Female Nanotechnology Physics